 +151 11 40 78 54

-Welcome the newest addition to the TUMO family: TUMO Berlin!
-The center opened in November 2020 and occupies four floors in a brand new building, located in the historic Charlottenburg district.
-Over 1,000 students will have the opportunity to study at the fifth international TUMO Center, that offers our cutting-edge program around 10 learning targets.
+TUMO Berlin opened in November 2020 and occupies four floors in a brand new building, located in the historic Charlottenburg district.
+The center can provide over 1,000 students with the opportunity to study at the fifth international TUMO Center, which offers our cutting-edge program with 10 of our learning targets.
 The official opening of TUMO Berlin is scheduled for 2021.

-A new TUMO center in Armenia’s north-eastern border village of Koghb will open its doors in 2020 thanks to a partnership with the local Koghb Foundation.
-The center will accommodate as many as 1,000 teenagers from Koghb and neighboring towns of Noyemberyan, Berdavan and beyond.
+Thanks to a partnership with the Koghb Foundation, a new TUMO center in Armenia’s northeastern border village of Koghb will soon open.
+The center will accommodate as many as 1,000 teenagers from Koghb, the neighboring towns of Noyemberyan and Berdavan, as well as surrounding villages.
 The building, designed by architect Bernard Khoury, will be equipped with high-tech workshop rooms, self-learning stations, a sound recording studio, a cinema, and a large sports facility.

 The town of Masis, to the south of Yerevan, with its beautiful view of Mount Ararat, will be the latest addition to the TUMO family.
 Thanks to a partnership with the Masis Development Foundation the center will accommodate up to 1,000 students, with room for expansion.
 A unique aspect of TUMO Masis is it’s francophone orientation: It will add French to TUMO’s languages of instruction and will establish exchanges with instructors from France and other French-speaking countries.